mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 (Transcriber’s Note: It sounds like no one understands.)

-**Katagiri**: ...
-A first grade child, who is master of calligraphy.
-But a first grade child is a first grade child; it’s not a perfect master of calligraphy.
+**Katagiri**: A first grade child, who is master of calligraphy.
+But a first grade child is a first grade child; they’re not a perfect master of calligraphy.
 So, in the realm of first grade children, he is a master, an expert.
 But he is still, well, a childish calligrapher.

 This is *interesting*, so I will give you this example.
 You should practice with this, day after day, you should write [calligraphy].
 Finally, this professional person says to you, you have reached the highest level of calligraphy.
 What is that?
 Do you understand?